Deep Gaussian Process Emulation with gradient Information and Sequential Design for Simulators with Sharp Variations: Experiment

-\paragraph{Results.} Figure \ref{fig:lorenz_63_comparsion}(a) and (b) demonstrate that the proposed GradEnt method (red curve) consistently achieves the lowest global and local NRMSEP after 50 samples and converges to approximately 0.10 and 0.21, respectively, by the 200th design.
-The three GP-based methods, ALM, MICE, and VIGF, fail to emulate and struggle with the non-stationarity of the model, while DGP-ALC exhibits a notably higher variance across different replications.
+In the Lorenz–63 model, it is estimated as $\text{Nu} = 2\frac{z_{\infty} - z_0}{\rho}$ \cite{robbins1979periodic}, where stable fixed points correspond to laminar flow and chaotic attractors correspond to turbulent flow.
+The locations of the phase transitions are given analytically, as shown in Figure \ref{fig:ra-pr-nu surface}(a); see \cite{dullin2007extended} for more details.
+We consider the parameters (Pr, Ra) within the domain $[15,115] \times [0.1,100.1]$ as input to the model, with Nu as the output from the model.
+The $z_\infty$ is determined as the long-term average.
+Two challenges arise: (1) jump magnitudes vary along transition boundaries, with larger jumps being easier to capture than smaller ones (Figure~\ref{fig:ra-pr-nu surface} (b)); (2) the surface exhibits sharp drops followed by rapid rebounds, which emulators may overshoot (Figure~\ref{fig:ra-pr-nu surface} (c)) \cite{gorodetsky2014efficient}.
+To emulate Nu as a function of (Pr, Ra), we begin with a 10-point LHD and sequentially add samples up to 200.
+Candidate sets have a size of 500 for GP based methods and 200 for others.
+Metrics are evaluated on 625 global and 300 local test points. \paragraph{Results} The final columns of Figure~\ref{fig:all_seq_design_results} show that GradEnt-DGP achieves the lowest global and local NRMSEP and NCRPS after about 50 samples and converges stably.
+The three GP-based methods (ALM, MICE, VIGF) struggle with the model’s nonstationarity, while ALC-DGP displays higher variance across replications and unstable convergence.
 Notably, the errors for VIGF increase as the number of design points grows.
-The design point visualization (see SM Section 5.1.1) reveals that VIGF excessively concentrates designs, contributing to its degrading performance.
-In contrast, GradEnt prioritizes sampling in regions with weak discontinuities or sharp changes, enabling more targeted data acquisition and improved model accuracy.
-The imposed consideration from the Pareto frontier enables GradEnt to effectively balance exploration and exploitation by dynamically selecting design locations that optimize both local refinement and global coverage, as evidenced by the lowest errors observed in Figure \ref{fig:lorenz_63_comparsion}(a)(b).
-The relatively large initial error is probably due to sampling on both sides of sharp transitions, leading to temporary fitting instability in the emulators.
-In Figure \ref{fig:lorenz_63_comparsion}(c), the contour plot visualizes the estimated probability $p_{\boldsymbol{x}}$ that $\boldsymbol{x}$ belongs to the weakly discontinuous region $D$.
-This probability surface is computed using the constructed DGP emulator and the estimated threshold $l$ from the final iteration of the sequential design process, and demonstrates the effectiveness of GradEnt in identifying sharp variation regions.
+The design point visualization (see SM Section 5.1.1) reveals that VIGF excessively concentrates on designs, contributing to its degrading performance.
+GradEnt-DGP prioritizes sampling in regions of sharp variation, enabling more targeted data acquisition and improved model accuracy.
+The trade-off managed by the Pareto frontier enables GradEnt-DGP to effectively balance exploration and exploitation by dynamically selecting design locations that optimize both local refinement and global coverage, as evidenced by the lowest errors observed in Figure~\ref{fig:all_seq_design_results}.
+In Figure~\ref{fig: gradient norm surface} (e), the contour plot visualizes the estimated probability $p_{\boldsymbol{x}}$ that $\boldsymbol{x}$ belongs to the sharp variation region $D$.
+This probability surface is computed using the constructed DGP emulator and the estimated threshold $L$ from the final iteration of the sequential design, demonstrating the effectiveness of GradEnt-DGP.
+Figure~\ref{fig: acq_evl_combined} further tracks this evolution over iterations: by $N=150,200$, $p_{\boldsymbol{x}}\approx1$ contracts into a narrow band that aligns with the known transition boundary, indicating that GradEnt-DGP concentrates sampling on the phase-transition set.